-- Provider proof and documentation of serious infections/complications which have not been responsive to appropriate medical/surgical intervention; including clear radiographic evidence of persistent disease, e.g. lungs, sinuses et al, clinical documentation of infections, etc.
+- Provider proof and documentation of serious infections/complications that have not been responsive to appropriate medical/surgical intervention; including clear radiographic evidence of persistent disease, e.g., lungs, sinuses, et. al., clinical documentation of infections, etc.

-- Focus on the rationale for immunoglobulin therapy - a doctor's letter that states "because it is medically necessary" is not specific enough to be added to an appeal letter.
-Precise statements are required, for example, 3 episodes of pneumonia with fever to 102.
-Chest x-ray (if available) showed lobar pneumonia and xx days of antibiotics were required.
+- Focus on the rationale for Ig therapy – a physician's letter that states "because it is medically necessary" is not specific enough to be added to an appeal letter.
+Precise statements are required; for example, there were three (3) episodes of pneumonia with fever of 102, and there was a chest x-ray (if available) that showed lobar pneumonia and five (5) days of antibiotics were required.

 - When concluding the letter add the names of the immunologists that have completed the scientific research on the diagnosis in question, should the insurer request a peer review.
 For example, "Should you have any questions, I would request a peer review by either Dr. John Smith or Dr. Ann Jones from the University School of Medicine."